apollographql/apollo-rs/crates/apollo-compiler/README.md

 cargo add apollo-compiler
 ```

+## Rust versions

+`apollo-compiler` is tested on the latest stable version of Rust.
+Older version may or may not be compatible.

 ## Usage
 `apollo-compiler` is built using [`salsa`] to provide a
 memoised query system on top of the AST produced by `apollo-parser`.